 Is your dog ready for a road trip?

 Dogs love holidays just as much as people, but before you take your pet on a car vacation, here are a few things to consider.
 The first is identification.
 Your dog should have an ID tag on its collar with your contact details, so if it’s lost it can be returned to you as quickly as possible.

 Microchipping your dog is an excellent idea, even in parts of Australia where it isn’t mandatory.
 At the moment, microchipping for both dogs and cats is compulsory in NSW, VIC, QLD, ACT and WA.
 In Tasmania, microchipping for dogs only is mandatory.
-If your pet should become lost, you’ll have a much better chance of being reunited with it if it has been microchipped.
+If your pet gets lost, you’ll have a better chance of finding it if it has been microchipped.

 A pet microchip is no bigger than a grain of rice and is implanted just beneath the animal’s skin at the back of the neck as a permanent form of identification.
-Your pet’s microchip number is unique and detectable with a microchip scanner, and connected to a database registry that keeps owner and pet details on file.
+Your pet’s microchip number is unique and detectable with a microchip scanner.
+This connects to a database registry that keeps owner and pet details on file.

 That way, if your pet is lost, animal shelters, veterinarians and local councils can scan your pet and get in touch with you quickly.
 You can find out more information on pet microchipping from your local RSPCA branch.
-Your mobile phone number (as well as home landline) should be included on your contact details so you’re reachable while travelling.
+Your mobile phone number should be included on your contact details so you’re reachable while travelling.

 Are we there yet?

 If your pet is a ‘frequent traveller’ in your vehicle, you may decide it’s worth investing in rubber floor mats and/or waterproof covers for the back seats.
 Just like small children, dogs can ‘have little accidents’ and get carsick too.